 You may be entitled to compensation for medical costs, lost wages, and more.
-To learn more about how we’ll use our experience to your advantage, call to schedule a free consultation today.
+To learn more about how we’ll use our experience to your advantage, contact our Boca Raton personal injury office near you to schedule a free consultation today.

 How Hollander Law Firm, P.A.
 Can Help After Suffering a Spinal Cord Injury in Boca Raton, FL

 Spinal cord injuries have the potential to be catastrophic.
 The spine controls much of your bodily function.
 Both your mobility and organ function depend on a healthy spine.
 Any type of injury can lead to lifelong challenges.

 If someone else caused your accident, you deserve to hold them accountable.
 However, don’t expect the insurance company to be sympathetic.
 Their overall goal will be to reduce your compensation award by any means necessary.
 Hiring an experienced Boca Raton personal injury lawyer can make a huge difference in the amount of money you take home.